The United Kingdom has a rich surfing heritage spanning back to the early 1900s, littered with iconic moments and legendary surfers.

 Fourth Surfboards

 Fourth Surfboards is the creation of shaper and surfer Luke Hart.
-Shortly after its inception, it leapt onto the seen with surfboards emblazoned with the Fourth logo being seen at beach breaks, points and reefs up and down the country.
+Shortly after its inception, it leapt onto the scene with surfboards emblazoned with the Fourth logo being seen at beach breaks, points and reefs up and down the country.

-It quickly became Magicseaweed’s primary board stockist and with their early uptake of various EPS technologies, they stayed ahead of the trend, particularly when it came to high-performance shortboard and grovellers with the Snak and the Chilli Bean both being incredibly popular models.
+It quickly became Magicseaweed’s primary board stockist, and with its early uptake of various EPS technologies, it stayed ahead of the trend.

 “Our passion transfers into our surfboards”